xyamzw/docs/docs/faq/why.md

 Same as pdf preview, requires https+cors support,and:

-- AList use stream API of browser to support package download, so it requires browser support.
+- OpenList use stream API of browser to support package download, so it requires browser support.
 Usually, it is supported by new browsers, such as Chrome, Firefox, Edge, etc.

 ### **Why does it shows `Uploading in the backend` when I upload a file?**